Will Ashcroft: AFL career

 On 4 May 2025, Brisbane defeated the Gold Coast Suns in QClash 28, winning 9.12 (66) to 7.7 (49).
 Ashcroft accumulated 34 disposals, 17 contested possessions and 9 clearances to be awarded the Marcus Ashcroft Medal as the best on ground.
 The medal is named after his father, due to his contributions to both clubs.
 On 19 August, Ashcroft received his second 22under22 selection, being selected in the 2025 team.
+Later that year, Ashcroft was nominated for the Goal of the Year for a second time.
 For the second year running, Ashcroft was key to the Lions' finals run, winning a second premiership in a row in the 2025 Grand Final, this time enjoying premiership success alongside his brother Levi.
 Ashcroft won the Norm Smith Medal for the second year in a row, becoming one of only five players to win the medal multiple times and one of only three players to win it two years in a row.
-He is the youngest dual Norm Smith medallist in VFL/AFL history.
+He became the youngest dual Norm Smith medallist in VFL/AFL history.
 Ashcroft also won the 2025 Gary Ayres Award, awarded to the best player across the finals series.

+In December 2025, the AFL confirmed Ashcroft's State of Origin eligibility would be tied to Queensland after missing out on selection for the 2026 AFL Origin match.

+For the 2026 AFL season, Ashcroft was appointed as a member of the Lions' leadership group alongside seven other players.
+In Round 23, Ashcroft won a second Marcus Ashcroft Medal in QClash 32, accumulating 31 disposals, 1 goal and 4 clearances; it was his ninth game in a row with 30+ disposals.
+Ashcroft was selected in the 2026 22under22 team, his third selection, and was this time selected as vice-captain of the team.
+Ashcroft was selected in the 46-man All-Australian squad for the 2026 season, his first career nomination, but was ultimately omitted from the final team.

+Ashcroft won a third consecutive premiership with the Lions in 2026, and was crucial to the Lions' victory yet again, finishing joint-second in the Norm Smith Medal, with multiple commentators opining that he deserved to win the medal for a third time.
+With the Lions down 17 points in time on, Ashcroft was instrumental in their miracle victory, collecting 6 disposals and 4 clearances in that short time frame to complete the Lions' comeback, directly contributing to 3 of their last 4 goals.